 There are interesting connections between Orwell and Gareth Jones: they were around the same age; they shared the same literary agent — Leonard Moore, and they were both friends with Malcolm Muggeridge, the famous journalist.
 Of course being two brilliant young men interested in the world, their lives likely overlapped in other ways as well.

 What’s most fascinating to me is how Orwell must have felt when he read Assignment in Utopia, the book I mentioned that he had reviewed, by Eugene Lyons.
 There’s a chapter dedicated to Gareth.
 It describes how Lyons joined other leading Western journalists in Moscow to publish articles calling Gareth a liar for his famine reporting — Lyons and the other journalists did this to gain greater access to the Soviet regime.
-It was a terrific deal brokered by the Soviet censors that night in a suite in Moscow’s Metropole Hotel.
+It was a terrific deal brokered by the Soviet censors that night in a suite in a hotel in Moscow.

 This chapter is essential reading for anyone wanting to understand Orwell’s life and times and how individuals on the frontlines, like journalists, fell into corruption, as Lyons’ did, or were buried by attacks against their credibility, as in Gareth’s case.
 As he essentially tells us in “The Freedom of the Press,” Orwell understood very clearly that what happened to Gareth could have easily happened to him.